paulatvvoosh/java-technical-test/README.md

 Java programming questions.

+NOTE: Java 8 answers are preferred unless specified otherwise.

 ## Instructions

 1. Clone this git repository which contains a number of Java source files and open as a project in your editor of choice.
 2. Answer the three questions listed below by providing the missing implementations.
 Do NOT use 3rd party libraries.
 3. Provide tests in your preferred style to support your solution.
 You can use common test libraries such as junit and mockito.
-4. Zip up and email the entire source tree to david@solidstategroup.com, mattel@solidstategroup.com and benk@solidstategroup.com.
+4. Zip up and email the entire source tree to paul@vvoosh.com and sascha@vvoosh.com.

 **Note: Please do NOT spend more than 2 hours on this test.**